softlayer/githubio_source/content/reference/services/SoftLayer_Hardware_Router/getCurrentBillingTotal.md

 ---
 # [SoftLayer_Hardware_Router](/reference/services/SoftLayer_Hardware_Router)::getCurrentBillingTotal

-Get the total billing price for this instance's hourly usage up to this point.
-This includes total includes all bandwidth charges.
+Get the billing total for this instance's usage up to this point.
+This total includes all bandwidth charges.

 ## Overview
-The '''getCurrentBillingTotal''' method retrieves the total bill amount in US Dollars ($) for the current billing period.
-In addition to the total bill amount, the billing detail also includes all bandwidth used up to the point the method is called on the piece of hardware.
+Get the total bill amount in US Dollars ($) for this hardware in the current billing period.
+This includes all bandwidth used up to the point the method is called on the hardware.

 ### Parameters
 |Name | Type | Description |